 Since March 2020, there has been a global outbreak of COVID-19.
 The actual and threatened spread of the virus globally has had a material adverse effect on the regional economies in which the Company operates and could continue to result in negative impacts on the stock market, including trading prices of the Company's shares, and the ability to raise capital and could impact the Company's operations.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian Dollars) For the nine months ended August 31, 2021
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) For the year ended November 30, 2021

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (a) Principles of consolidation